Updated: Jul 13

 If you do not have a residence card with a biometric chip and EU right to reside on the back but you have a letter from a government official body stating permanent residence or you do not have any document stating permanent residence but you have lived here for more than 5 years' continuous or born here and you are from an EU country you can apply to the EU Settlement scheme right now.

-I hope you find this article useful and informative and if you are an employer or business owner or you do not have a business by reading Girlfridayz article you can act on the information provided and start sorting out your immigration status or encouraging your staff to do so will give you piece of mind and an assurance that you can continue your business free of immigration restriction, fine or criminal proceeding.
+I hope you find this article useful and informative and if you are an employer or business owner or you do not have a business by reading Girlfridayz article you can act on the information provided and start sorting out your immigration status or encouraging your staff to do so will give you peace of mind and an assurance that you can continue your business free of immigration restriction, fine or criminal proceeding.

 Please comment, like and share if you think that this article is informative and helpful for your company or you as an individual.